 About Cinch I.T.

-Since 2004, Cinch I.T. has been providing customer-focused I.T. support for businesses of all sizes.
+Since 2004, Cinch I.T. has provided customer-focused I.T. support for businesses of all sizes.
 Cinch I.T. is known for its fast and friendly service as the country’s fastest-growing I.T. franchise.
 Also, Cinch’s franchising service consistently ranks as the best franchise to own in business publications.
-The company has been voted the best franchise to own in the Worcester Business Journal, Inc. 5000, and the Channel Co.
+The company has been voted the best technology franchise in the Worcester Business Journal, Inc. 5000, and the Channel Co.
 CRN.
 To learn more, visit cinchit.com, or for more information about how to buy an I.T. franchise, visit cinchfranchise.com.